C4 Therapeutics Inc. (CCCC): Recent activity puts odds in your favor

 Sponsored

-The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 968987 for the day, which was evidently higher, when compared to the average daily volumes of the shares.
+The company’s shares, operating in the sector of Healthcare managed to top a trading volume set approximately around 423269 for the day, which was evidently lower, when compared to the average daily volumes of the shares.

 Analysts verdict on C4 Therapeutics Inc. (CCCC)